Essential Brake Maintenance: Tips for a Smooth Ride in Idaho

 Keep Brake Fluid in Check

-Brake fluid is vital to the proper function of your brake system, as it transmits the force created when you press the brake pedal to the brake pads.
+Brake fluid is important to the proper function of your brake system, as it transmits the force created when you press the brake pedal to the brake pads.
 Over time, brake fluid can become contaminated or low, reducing its effectiveness.
 It’s a good idea to check your brake fluid levels every few months or whenever you have your vehicle serviced.

 Given Idaho’s extreme temperature shifts, especially in the colder months, brake fluid can become more susceptible to moisture contamination.
 Make sure to replace it as recommended in your vehicle’s manual.